Effect-TS/io/docs/modules/Clock.ts.md

 ## Clock (interface)

-Represents a time-based cloock which provides functionality related to time and scheduling.
+Represents a time-based clock which provides functionality related to time and scheduling.

 **Signature**